-Best Animated Comedy Selections: The Minions and French Cartooning
+Best Animated Comedies: The Minions and French Cartooning

 Most animated features have an almost grotesque desire to be loved.— Roger Ebert, December 26, 2003